ysamantar1/eie_nrf52840/doc/4_Debug_and_Buttons/README.md

      contents of the if block are always executed - even when `my_int` wasn't equal to 5!
 Now, if you swap the order and instead use `if (5 == my_int) { /* do thing */ }` as a habit, whenever you accidentally forget the second equals sign (`if (5 = my_int) { /* do thing */ }`), you'll get a compiler error instead!
+It's always good practice in programming to try to fail as early as possible, rather than having buggy code sitting and waiting to make something fail when you least expect it.
 4. Now you can use `gpio_pin_get_dt` to check the state of the button, and call printk when it's pressed!
    ![](images/PollButton.png)
 5. Build and flash your board with the code you just created